merefield/discourse-chatbot/README.md

 * Converse with the bot in any Post or Chat Channel, one to one or with others!
 * Customise the character of your bot to suit your forum!
   * want it to sound like William Shakespeare, or Winston Churchill? can do!
-* The new "Agent Mode" can now:
+* The new "RAG mode" can now:
   * Search your whole* forum for answers so the bot can be an expert on the subject of your forum.
     * not just be aware of the information on the current Topic or Channel.
   * Search Wikipedia